-Does this financial product have a sustainable investment objective? • Ves П \boxtimes It will make a minimum of sustainable in-It promotes Environmental/Social (E/S) vestments with an environmental obcharacteristics and while it does not jective: % have as its objective a sustainable investment, it will have a minimum proportion of 30% of sustainable investments П in economic activities that qualify with an environmental objective in The EU Taxonomy as environmentally sustainable economic activities that qualify as environmentally sustainable under system laid down in under the EU Taxonomy the EU Taxonomy П \boxtimes in economic activities that do not with an environmental objective in qualify as environmentally suseconomic activities that do not tainable under the EU Taxonomy qualify as environmentally sustainable under the EU Taxonomy activities.
-Sustaina- \boxtimes with a social objective It will make a minimum of sustainable in-It promotes E/S characteristics, but will vestments with a social objective: not make any sustainable investments % impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti - corruption and anti - bribery matters.
+Does this financial product have a sustainable investment objective? • Ves \square \boxtimes It will make a minimum of sustainable in-It promotes Environmental/Social (E/S) vestments with an environmental obcharacteristics and while it does not jective: % have as its objective a sustainable investment, it will have a minimum proportion of 30% of sustainable investments in economic activities that qualify with an environmental objective in The EU Taxonomy as environmentally sustainable economic activities that qualify as environmentally sustainable under system laid down in under the EU Taxonomy the EU Taxonomy \boxtimes in economic activities that do not with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy qualify as environmentally sustainable under the EU Taxonomy activities.
+Sustaina- \square with a social objective It will make a minimum of sustainable in-It promotes E/S characteristics, but will vestments with a social objective: not make any sustainable investments %